CheckPointSW/sddc/README.md

         * domain: the name or UID of the management domain if applicable (optional).
 In MDS, instances that are discovered by this controller, will be defined in this domain.
 If not specified, the domain specified in the management object (in the configuration), will be used.
 This attribute should not be specified if the management server is not an MDS

-        * templates: an optional list of of templates, which are allowed for instances that are discovered by this controller
+        * templates: an optional list of of templates, which are allowed for instances that are discovered by this controller.
+If this attribute is missing or its value is an empty list, the meaning is that any template may be used by gateways that belong to this controller.
+This is useful in MDS environments, where controllers work with different domains and it is necessary to restrict a gateway to only use templates that were intended for its domain

         * For AWS controllers: